 - It still looks just as good as it did in 2012 and also feels very valuable.
 While Olympus switches to plastic housings for the newer cameras of the E-M5 and E-M10 series, the first E-M5 has a robust full metal housing

-- The current video hype is 4K, correspondingly, current cameras offer 4K video, but if you don’t film professionally, Full-HD Video quality of the E-M5 might be most of the time sufficient, especially in conjunction with the image stabilizer.
+- The current video hype is 4K, correspondingly, current cameras offer 4K video.
+If you don’t film professionally, Full-HD Video quality of the E-M5 might be most of the time sufficient, especially in conjunction with the image stabilizer.
 Full-HD still has its right to exist because it is not as memory-intensive as 4K and can be edited more easily on your PC.
-Besides from a normal viewing distance on TV or smartphone 4K and Full-HD recordings are not really distinguishable.
+Besides from a normal viewing distance on TV or smartphone 4K and Full-HD recordings are not really distinguishable between each other.

 - Newer cameras offer additional shooting modes such as Focus stacking, HDR free hand, High-res mode or night shot modes for light trails and star trails.
-You pay the premium price for it, while the actual image quality has not undergone any major advances and personally I mostly shoot in PASM mode
+You pay the premium price for it, if you need or want it.
+The actual image quality has not undergone any major advances and personally I mostly shoot in PASM mode.

+As you can see from the list above, I still really enjoy using the E-M5.
 You can’t go wrong with an used E-M5 even in 2020.
 It is cheap, fun to use, has nice features and still produces very good images.
 As a former flagship camera you can enjoy its qualities even in 2020 without breaking the bank.
 In the end, you just have to decide whether you want it in black or silver.
-Enjoying photography doesn’t have to be expensive and not always you need the latest and greatest to produce nice images.
+Photography doesn’t have to be expensive and not always you need the latest and greatest to produce nice images.